-For the first time in its 92-year history, the park will now offer advance ticket sales for ranger-led tours of the Timpanogos cave system.
+Just a few years ago, the 95-year-old park began offering advance ticket sales for ranger-led tours of the Timpanogos cave system.
 Visitors may purchase tickets with www.recreation.gov or by phone.

-“This is a new service, which many visitors have been requesting, and we are thrilled about the added convenience we are able to offer the public,” said Jim Ireland, Timpanogos Cave National Monument Superintendent.
+“This is a new service, which many visitors have been requesting, and we are thrilled about the added convenience we are able to offer the public,” said Jim Ireland, superintendent of Timpanogos Cave National Monument.

-Experience the thrill of caving as you twist and bend to enter beautifully decorated rooms.
+Make sure you experience the thrill of caving as you twist and bend to enter beautifully decorated rooms.
 Learn the science behind formations and hear fascinating stories of discovery as you journey through natural passageways.
 Access to the caves is by hiking and ranger-led tours only.
-The paved trail is 1.5 miles one way and considered strenuous as you gain approximately 1,100 vertical feet.
+The paved trail is 2.4 kilometers one way and considered strenuous as you gain approximately 335 vertical meters.

-“Each year, rangers lead more than 70,000 people through the Timpanogos cave system, and tours often sell out well in advance, especially on weekends and holidays,” said Ireland.
+“Each year, rangers lead more than 70,000 people through the Timpanogos cave system, and tours often sell out well in advance, especially on weekends and holidays,” Ireland said.

 Visitors may still purchase tickets in person at the park visitor center on a first-come, first-served basis the day of the tour.
-Ticket sales begin each morning at 7:00 a.m. during the summer season, however, visitors arriving without advance tickets may wait several hours before beginning their tour or may be turned away if all tours for that day are sold out.
+Ticket sales begin at 7 a.m. daily during the summer season, but visitors arriving without advance tickets may wait several hours before beginning their tour or may be turned away if all tours for that day are sold out.

 Rangers also offer free evening programs at the visitor center, Friday and Saturday evenings from Memorial Day through Labor Day.
-From snakes to birds of prey, from fire ecology to campfire sing-a-longs, to guest speakers with compelling stories about Timpanogos Cave and American Fork Canyon, these programs offer something for everyone.
+Programs offer something for nearly everyone, and topics include snakes, birds of prey, fire ecology and campfire sing-alongs.
+Guest speakers tell compelling stories about Timpanogos Cave and American Fork Canyon.